Professional Mentoring Program

 - Maintain a Mentoring Log for submission and verification, as required, for eligibility of CPD hours.
 (Note: It is the applicant’s responsibility to maintain these records.)

-If accepted into the program, participants in the PMP benefit from:
+If matched into the program, participants in the PMP benefit from:

 - An HR career enhanced with new insights and perspectives;